bloomberg/memray/README.md

 optional arguments:
   -h, --help            Show this help message and exit -v, --verbose         Increase verbosity.
-Option is additive and can be specified up to 3 times
+Option is additive and can be specified up to 3 times -V, --version         Displays the current version of Memray

 Please submit feedback, ideas, and bug reports by filing a new issue at https://github.com/bloomberg/memray/issues
 ```